 In the United States, licensing and certification for dog professionals vary by state and county.
 Some places offer licensing and certification.
 Others don’t.
 Whether there is a professional standard in your state or county, there will most likely be qualified, skilled dog professionals.

 Counties that do register dog professionals simply issue licenses to do business.

-That doesn’t mean, they are skilled trainers, nor does it mean they are unskilled.
+Various dog trainer schools have created their curriculum and designed graduation certificates for their students.
+Any person who attends one of these schools and graduates is granted a certification.
+They can then call themselves “certified dog trainer.”
+That doesn’t mean they are skilled trainers, nor does it mean they are unskilled.
 It only means tuition was paid to that school, a class was attended and completed, and a certificate was printed.
-Whether those graduates are capable, depends on the school’s curriculum and their own interest for continued and supplemental education.
+Whether those graduates are capable depends on the school’s curriculum, testing, and interest in continued and supplemental education.

-All of this is really exemplified by some of the best trainers and behaviorists in the United States and around the world.
+This is exemplified by some of the best trainers and behavioral experts in the United States and worldwide.
 In any field of dog training, the best of the best tend to all have one thing in common—none of them ever attended a dog trainer school.

 To become great when working with animals means to keep learning, keep an open mind, never be tied down by any random, people-invented method, and never advocate or follow a one-size-fits-all approach.

 While there are many similarities and consistencies among all dogs, there are significant differences between individual dogs and many breeds.
 For example: If a dog is not food motivated, trying to train it to sit down with a treat won’t work.
 That doesn’t mean there is anything wrong with the dog.
 Trying to bribe it with food is the wrong approach for training.